asankov/the-practice-of-programming/chapter-1/1.3-consistency-and-idioms/README.md

 else
     return (0);
 ```
-Here, I just added parantheses around the empty bodies of the if conditions and corrected the indentation. this should be enough to easy readability.
+Here, I just added parantheses around the empty bodies of the if conditions and corrected the indentation.
+This should be enough to easy readability.
 ```c
 return retval;
 ```